christopher-Dooley/BuildingTracker/README.md

 You can run it with
 `docker run -p 8080:8080 -e LOCATION_API_KEY=[your api key here] --name test -d test/building-tracker-1 `

-### Prerequisites
-You will need to set a local environment variable called LOCATION_API_KEY containing an API key for geoapify.com.
-Visit https://www.geoapify.com/ to make a free account and get your api key.

-### Run
-java -jar [path to jar file]

 You can find the built jar in build/libs.